Short summary: Content Advertising

 One of the biggest benefits of content advertising is the fact that you don’t have to worry about making your content easy to find.
 SEO measures, keywords and the like have no role to play in content advertising and can therefore be completely ignored.
 Instead, you simply choose the distribution channel you think is most appropriate for the content and buy appropriate amounts of advertising space or advertising time.
 This not only makes the whole thing very easy, it also makes it possible to use ads and content in a very purposeful way.
 This is particularly helpful in an area such as social media because sites like Facebook usually know a great deal about their users.
 On Facebook, for example, you could market a guide to DIY oil changes at home by targeting tech-savvy car lovers age 20 to 40.
 This helps limit the cost of your content advertising while ensuring a high conversion rate.

-The ability to tailor content with such precision has another advantage: It can be used for very specific topics and small audiences for which normal content marketing measures would be far too costly and inefficient.
+The ability of an ad writer to tailor content with such precision has another advantage: It can be used for very specific topics and small audiences for which normal content marketing measures would be far too costly and inefficient.
 Also, content advertising usually scales well as there is generally an appropriate advertising channel for each kind of audience and reach required.
 This helps make content advertising extremely cost-effective.

 What are the disadvantages of content advertising?